ewencai/GIFtoolsCookbook/content/recipes/inv/modelSpace.rst

 This tab allows you to set the majority of the input options.
 Default values are provided as much as possible.
 For detailed descriptions of the parameter meanings, check out the manual for the appropriate code on the `GIF documentation page <http://gif.eos.ubc.ca/documentation>`_

 In this example, we are leaving all values as default.
 Click on the third tab (if there is one).
-For gravity, it is called "Blocky model norms".
+For magnetic, it is called "Blocky model norms".

 .. figure:: ../../../images/createInversion/step3d.png
         :figwidth: 75%
         :align: center

-This tab allows you to set Lp-Lq specific parameters associated with version 6.0 of the gravity inversion code.
+This tab allows you to set Lp-Lq specific parameters associated with version 6.0 of the magnetic inversion code.
 For this example, we are not changing any parameters.

 Once satisfied with all the parameters, click "Apply" to set the options or "Apply and write files" to set the options and write all necessary files to the working directory.